yashisrani/kmeshwebsite1/docs/application-layer/rate-limiting.md

 ### 4. Deploy envoyFilter

-This `EnvoyFilter` resource injects a local rate-limiting filter into the `httpbin` service's Waypoint proxy.
+This `EnvoyFilter` resource injects a local rate-limit filter into the `httpbin` service's Waypoint proxy.
 The filter is configured with the following rules:

 - A request with the header `quota: low` will be limited to **1 request per 300 seconds**.
 - A request with the header `quota: medium` will be limited to **3 requests per 300 seconds**.